KIM DANG

 What do I need to have for the first appointment?

-1. A valid Mental Health Care Plan from your GP
+A valid Mental Health Care Plan from your GP

-2. A valid Medicare card
+A valid Medicare card

 Which age ranges do you see?

-I see adults and adolescents.
+I see adults, adolescents, and children.

 How long are the sessions?

 Each individual therapy session is approximately 50 minutes.
-The initial consultation is 60 minutes.

 How many sessions will I need?